Skip to main content

-Most property owners can benefit from geothermal heat pumps, but it’s important to understand what makes a property more or less suitable for installation prior to signing a contract.
-Geographical and environmental factors, availability of rebates and incentives, and your present heating and cooling system can all help determine whether it’s worth it to install GSHPs on your property.
+Most property owners can benefit from geothermal heat pumps, but it's essential to understand what makes a property more or less suitable for installation before signing a contract.
+Geographical and environmental factors, availability of rebates and incentives, and your present heating and cooling system can all help determine whether installing GSHPs on your property is worth it.

 Geographic and environmental factors